gnieboer/tsp-redesign/pages/loan-basics/index.md

  ## In this section:

-+ Types of loans
-+ Benefits and limitations
++ Loan types and terms
 + Applying for a loan
-+ Your loan in a non-pay status
++ Your loan in a nonpay status
 + Repaying your loan

 <!-- CONTENT END -->